WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/40_Matthew/Matt_28.md

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

 ###### 20
 teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And behold, I am with you always, to the end of the age."

 ***